Trusted by 19,000+ Clinicians

 There is also an increase in moving and handling risk for a carer dealing with a low mobility patient spending long periods of time in bed.

-If you or the bed user is increased risk of developing pressure injuries because of the prolonged periods of time spent in bed, then an electric profiling bed combined with a specialist pressure relieving mattress is a more fitting option for those needs.
+If you or the bed user is increased risk of developing pressure injuries because of the prolonged amount of time spent in bed, then an electric profiling bed combined with a specialist pressure relieving mattress is a more fitting option for those needs.

 Protect Against Pressure Injuries